-Machine learning powers CylancePROTECT®, our flagship product, and with those powers comes amazing visibility in the dark, and even insight into the future.
-CylancePROTECT doesn’t waste time analyzing a piece of software, downloading endless lists of malware updates or waiting for the malware to give away its position and ‘do something’ before it blocks it; the moment CylancePROTECT ‘sees’ a piece of malware, it ‘knows’ what it is and instantaneously blocks it from ever executing – even if the world has never seen that sample before.
+Machine learning powers CylancePROTECT®, our flagship product, and with those powers come amazing visibility in the dark, and even insight into the future.
+CylancePROTECT doesn’t waste time analyzing a piece of software, downloading endless lists of malware updates or waiting for the malware to give away its position and "do something" before it blocks it; the moment CylancePROTECT "sees" a piece of malware, it "knows" what it is and instantaneously blocks it from ever executing – even if the world has never seen that sample before.

 When we first obtained the samples currently considered to be related to the major Ukrainian power outages, we found that our detection was near perfect.
 Like many times before, without having previously observed the malware, CylancePROTECT was able to successfully classify the samples as malicious, while the majority of the products currently available from the rest of the AV industry struggle to catch up.

 The only exception here was the modified version of Dropbear, which by itself is not malicious, as it would require the use of malware to be installed on a target’s computer.
 As the malicious software itself would be caught by CylancePROTECT, Dropbear would also be rendered harmless in this case.

 As cybercriminals come up with ever more sophisticated malware, the digital arms race between humans and machines continues to play out in our seemingly most secure locations, many of which are under attack every minute of every day.
 As a race, humans are alarmingly shortsighted and naive; as we go about our daily lives, we don’t like to think about the fact that the private and government entities designed to keep us safe may themselves be vulnerable to attack from the inside out.